JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Cest_Important.md

 But even this latter hope cannot work unless the God that becomes the focus of our lives is the Father-God of Jesus.
 Only a remnant of that God shows forth in the lives of most Christians.
 And even dedicated Urantia Book readers have yet to learn to shift their focal point from the book to become God-centered.

 But let not faith be overcome.
 Rather let this assurance prevail: “_Love is infectious, and when human devotion is intelligent and wise, love is more catching than hate.
 But only genuine and unselfish love is truly contagious.
-If each mortal could only become a focus of dynamic affection, this benign virus of love would soon pervade the sentimental emotion-stream of humanity to such an extent that all civilization would be encompassed by love, and that would be the realization of the brotherhood of man._” [UB 100:4.6](/en/The_Urantia_Book/100#p4_6)
+If each mortal could only become a focus of dynamic affection, this benign virus of love would soon pervade the sentimental emotion-stream of humanity to such an extent that all civilization would be encompassed by love, and that would be the realization of the brotherhood of man._” <a id="a53_511"></a>[UB 100:4.6](/en/The_Urantia_Book/100#p4_6)

 ## External links